Hands-on Bayesian Neural Networks -- a Tutorial for Deep Learning Users: Setting the stochastic model for a Bayesian Neural Network

-Then, one can use the fact that multiple data points from the training set are independent, which is indicated by the plate notation in Fig.~\ref{fig:pgmbnn}, to write the probability of the training set as:
+Then, one can use the fact that multiple data points from the training set are independent, as indicated by the plate notation in Figure~\ref{fig:pgmbnn}, to write the probability of the training set as:

-In the case of stochastic activations (Fig.~\ref{fig:pgmbnn:layers}), the data generation process might become:
+In the case of stochastic activations (Figure~\ref{fig:pgmbnn}b), the data generation process might become:

-The formulation of the joint probability for Bayes formula is slightly more complex, as we have to account for the chained dependency spanned by the BBN over the multiple latent variables $\vec{l}_{[1,n-1]}$:
+The formulation of the joint probability is slightly more complex as we have to account for the chain of dependencies spanned by the BBN over the multiple latent variables $\vec{l}_{[1,n-1]}$:

-It is sometimes possible, and often desirable, to define $p(\vec{l}_i|\vec{l}_{i-1})$ such that the BNN described in Fig.~\ref{fig:pgmbnn:reg} and the one described in Fig.~\ref{fig:pgmbnn:layers} can be considered equivalent, e.g., sampling $l$ as:
+It is sometimes possible, and often desirable, to define $p(\vec{l}_i|\vec{l}_{i-1})$ such that the BNNs described in Figure~\ref{fig:pgmbnn}a and in Figure~\ref{fig:pgmbnn}b can be considered equivalent.
+For instance, sampling $l$ as:

 is equivalent to sampling $l$ as:

 where $\otimes$ denotes a Kronecker product.